The Indispensable Role of Chief Financial Officer (CFO) in a Company👮

 - The development of intelligent automation with the support of advances in robotic process automation (RPA) is having a remarkable effect on the role of the chief financial officer in a company.
 These improvements are decreasing costs, minimising human effort, and freeing employees up to accomplish more strategic work.

 Successfully overseeing a digital expansion can be a significant indicator that a CFO candidate can lead in these times of digital disruption.

-CFOs of the future are keen to invest in finance technology now to deliver sustainable value instead of utilising difficult finance processes using outdated technology.
+CFOs of the future are keen to invest in financial technology now to deliver sustainable value instead of utilising difficult finance processes using outdated technology.

-The new role is a digital strategist and less of an accountant managing budgets and P&L. CFOs are becoming much more involved in activities such as: offering teams access to the right data or information, breaking down data and/or utilising predictive analytics to create better insights.
-This means that the role of the CFO has clearly changed for the good.
+The new role is a digital strategist and less of an accountant managing budgets and P&L. CFOs are becoming much more involved in activities such as offering teams access to the right data or information, breaking down data and/or utilising predictive analytics to create better insights.
+This means that the role of the CFO has changed for the good.
 They are the new digital officers and business leaders of tomorrow.
-Which means, CFO wants to adapt quickly to this futuristic mindset and accept new technologies and strategies in order to thrive in the forthcoming digital era.
+This means the CFO wants to adapt quickly to this futuristic mindset and accept new technologies and strategies to thrive in the forthcoming digital era.

 - Organisational Design (14)

 - Pricing Capability (61)